 - They enable quick completion of deliverables

-- They are designed to make effective use of time and money.
+- They are designed to make effective use of time and money

-- Projects are divided into easily manageable segments (sprints).
+- Projects are divided into easily manageable segments (sprints)

-- They are good for fast-moving projects
+- They are suitable for fast-moving projects

-- They are designed well for adopting feedback from stakeholders and customers.
+- They are designed well for adopting feedback from stakeholders and customers

-However Scrum has also has few disadvantages.
+However, Scrum also has a few disadvantages.

 One of the flaws in Scrum is ironically similar to the game from where it takes its name.
 In a scrum, if one team member fails to live up to their role, while theoretically other players can cover for this weak link, the entire project can fail if it is not executed perfectly.